 Have your camera in front of you, so you can try each camera setting as you read.
 Getting a good understanding of Digital Camera Settings in depth will help you take advantage of all that your new digital camera has to offer.

-Camera Phone This is the most convenient digital camera to use because it's small, easy to carry and just about everyone keeps it with themselves at all times.
+Cell phone cameras have overtaken point and shoot cameras.
+They are the most convenient digital cameras to use because they're small, easy to carry and just about everyone keeps them with themselves at all times.

 If you gave Tiger Woods a really cheap set of golf clubs, I imagine that he would still be able to make some pretty good golf shots.